row-huh/row-huh/README.md

 - https://github.com/row-huh

+## Things I've Done
+Finished 2 cs50 courses
+- honestly a LOAD of fun
+- cs50p and cs50AI

+Joined Hackathons (5? i guess?)

+Projects:
+physiotherapy guidance system

+Built passion projects:
+- gif-2-ascii is the only one that looks good for now lmao
+- textbasedrpg (was organically coded btw. gpt3.5 existed but i was anti-ai at the time, i preferred to code on my own)
+- pomodoro
+- de

 Wanna know more?
 I spent $10 and up to 80 hours building this domain and it's still really ugly but check it out?
 [roha.dev](https://roha.dev/)